GET /api/v3/auditevents

 The following example shows a typical pagination workflow:-

-Initial request: Make A GET call to
+Initial request: Make a GET call to

 Check the response: Process the